Cryptocho/CavaLayer/README.md

 Cavalayer - Audio Visualizer for Wayland

 A lightweight audio visualizer client for Wayland compositors supporting the layer-shell protocol, inspired by https://github.com/fsobolev/cavalier.
-This implementation uses cava as the backend for audio processing and renders the visualization using OpenGL through EGL.
+This implementation uses cava as the backend for audio processing and renders the visualization using GLES through EGL.

 Features